JJWallis/JJWallis/README.md

-- Hi, I’m Josh!
+- Hey, I’m Josh!
 - I’m interested in Front-end web development and learning from any developer who is willing to give me their time.
-- I’m currently learning React, Next.js, Google Firebase and SASS.
+- I’m currently learning React, Next.js, Google Firebase and TailWind CSS.
-- 📫 You can reach me via email at josh.jamesonwallis@gmail.com, or on my mobile at 07884400668 (yes, that is actually my number).
+- You can reach me via email at josh.jamesonwallis@gmail.com, or on my mobile at 07884400668 (yes, that is actually my number).
 - Have a great day! :)